WellCare vs. UnitedHealthcare

 WellCare Medicare Part D Plans

-WellCare sells Medicare Part D prescription drug plans in all 50 states, and you may have a choice of up to six different plans in your area, depending on where you live.
+WellCare sells Medicare Part D prescription drug plans in all 50 states, and you may have a choice of up to three different plans in your area, depending on where you live.

 - WellCare Classic

 - WellCare Value Script